Heartbreak

-Is an old flame reaching out to you on Facebook?
+Is an old flame reaching out to you on social media?
 Is there a "friend" you're spending more time talking to or hanging with who makes you feel better than your partner does?
 Do you feel that you deserve better attention emotionally, physically, or both than you currently receive in your relationship?

-If you're reading this article, most likely you've either contemplated an affair, committed an affair, or been hurt by one.
-And if you're experiencing situations similar to these, I highly recommend you take a moment to reflect on cheating in a relationship.
+If you're reading this article, most likely you've either contemplated an affair, committed an affair, or have been hurt by one.
+I don't know you or your situation, but I believe in happy and fulfilling relationships.

 1. This is all about you and no one else.